-The data are reported in hourly granule files in GHRSST Data Specifications v2 (GDS2) format, in swath projection (L2P) and 0.02° gridded L3U (U=uncollated), 24 granules per day, with a total data volume of 0.8GB/day for L2P and 0.2GB/day for L3U, respectively.
+The RAN1 data are presented in hourly granule files in GHRSST Data Specifications v2 (GDS2) format, in swath projection (L2P) and 0.02° gridded L3U (U=uncollated), 24 granules per day, with a total data volume of 0.8GB/day for L2P and 0.2GB/day for L3U, respectively.

 ACSPO retrievals are made in full AVHRR swath (~2,800 km).
 For data assimilation applications (such as production of L4 analyses, especially those that blend satellite and in situ data), correction for the Sensor-Specific Error Statistics (SSES; reported in ACSPO files; Petrenko et al., 2016) biases is strongly recommended.